Texas Executive Department Candidates

 Texas Lieutenant Governor is the second-highest executive office in the government of Texas.
 The office of the lieutenant governor is part of both the executive and legislative branches.
 According to the Texas Constitution the lieutenant governor is also the President of the Texas State Senate.
 The lieutenant governor becomes governor if the elected governor resigns or dies while in office.
 Texas elects lieutenant governors in the midterm elections, that is, even years that are not presidential election years.Though a member of the executive branch, the lieutenant governor's only executive duty is to assume the governorship in the event the office becomes vacant or the governor temporarily leaves the state.
 As President of the Texas State Senate, the lieutenant governor has the authority to decide all parliamentary questions and to use discretion in following senate procedural rules.
 The lieutenant governor has the power to set up standing or special committees and appoint committee chairpersons and individual members.
 The lieutenant governor also determines the order in which bills are considered by the state senate.
 As the president of senate, the lieutenant governor may cast tie-breaking votes.
 The Constitution also names the lieutenant governor to the five-member Legislative Redistricting Board, which apportions the state into senatorial and representative districts in the event the full legislature is unable to do so.

-Texas Attorney General
+About the Texas Attorney General

 The Attorney General of Texas is the chief lawyer and legal officer for the state of Texas.
 According to the Texas Constitution, the attorney general defends the laws and the constitution of the state of Texas, represents the state in litigation, and approves public bond issues.The attorney general is elected to serve for a four-year term.
 There is no term limit for this office.
 As the state’s top law enforcement officer, the Attorney General leads more than 4,000 employees in 38 divisions and 117 offices around Texas.
 That includes nearly 750 attorneys, who handle more than 30,000 cases annually – enforcing child support orders, protecting Texans against consumer fraud, enforcing open government laws, providing legal advice to state officials, and representing the state of Texas in court, among other things.

 at least 18 years of age